djplaner/canvas-collections/docs/how-tos/navigating/navigating-claytons-collections.md

 	_Claytons_ Collections is a static representation of the collections.
 It is not automatically updated when changes are made to either a course's modules or Collections configuration.
 This means that _Claytons_ may not always be up to date.

 	Hence it is important for the teacher/designer using Claytons to update the Claytons view when other changes are made.

+	❗ This includes after a course copy

 === "What does it look like?"